microideax/FeedforwardNet/README.md

 2. generate the targeted network with the net_config_params.txt from caffe_converter:
 - navigate to codeGenerator folder.
 - cp ../caffe_converter/net_config_params.txt ./
 - run ./run_generator.sh and follow the instruction with correct paths,file names and data types.
+Make sure the test_demo folder in example/ is deleted before starting this step.
 The detailed explanation and instructions are located in [codeGenerator](./codeGenerator).

 3. test the generated network in C++: